 Here’s how it works in the case of a marital trust.
 Suppose the grantor passes on $10 million to the surviving spouse through a marital trust.
 Let’s say the surviving spouse ends up passing on $15 million total to the couple’s children through that same trust.

-Even though the surviving spouse breached his or her individual exemption, it doesn’t cross the couple’s combined exemption ($22.80 billion for 2019).
+Even though the surviving spouse breached his or her individual exemption, it doesn’t cross the couple’s combined exemption ($24.12 million for 2022).
 But without the presence of a marital trust, the surviving spouse’s remaining estate would have paid federal estate tax on the transfer amount that exceeded the individual exemption.

 Nonetheless, the federal gift and estate tax exemption hike is set to expire at the end of 2025 unless Congress takes action to make it permanent.
 And the tax laws can change even more in any married couple’s lifetime.
 So it’s always wise to seek the help of a qualified financial advisor and estate planning attorney when managing a marital trust.

-A Qualified Terminable Interest Property (QTIP) trust is a type of marital trust often used when a grantor has children from different marriages.
+A Qualified Terminable Interest Property (QTIP) trust is a type of marital trust.
+They are often used when a grantor has children from different marriages.
 The surviving spouse still serves as the initial beneficiary.
 But upon the creation of the trust, the trust grantor can designate a specific beneficiary or beneficiaries.
 This may include children from another marriage, grandchildren or anyone else.